Emotional and mental well-being

 Physical Wellness Helps Mental Wellness

-- Practice self-care!
-A balanced diet and consistent rest are protective health factors.
-Fuel your body with nutrients.
+• Practice physical self-care with a balanced diet and consistent rest, necessary to fuel your body with nutrients.

 Action

-- Curate your news and social media experience by selecting content that keeps you informed, not panicked or helpless.
+• Curate your news and social media experience by selecting content that keeps you informed, not panicked or helpless.
+Be sure to include news or social media that is positive and uplifting.

-- Acts of service and kindness can be beneficial for your own well-being.
-Reach out by phone to a family member or friend to check-in or if you have the means, donate to a local organization.
-Working together as a community can help create solidarity.
+• Acts of service and kindness can be extremely beneficial for your own well-being.
+Reach out to family and friends to check-in or if you have the means, donate to a local organization.
+Working together as a community creates solidarity.

 Pastoral Care